ryan-mcclue/unsw/comp4920/group.md

 Released as heart health monitoring device as part of NDIS through NSW Health.
 Type A conditions often suffer from cardiovascular illness.
-- what issues might account based on what has happened in real world?
-- how to handle them?

 beneficience: enforce sustainable practices in manufacturing and disposal
               (made from recyclable materials)